 - Excess mucus or other discharge if present should be removed before taking the sample.
-The excess cervical mucus is essentially devoid of cellular material, and when present in the sample vial, may yield a slide unsatisfactory for interpretation. - Inflammatory exudate from the cervical canal should be removed before taking the sample by placing a dry 2-by-2-inch piece of gauze over the cervix and peeling it away after it absorbs the exudate or by using a dry procto swab or Scopette® swab.
+The excess cervical mucus is essentially devoid of meaningful cellular material and when present in the sample vial may yield a slide with little or no diagnostic material present. - Inflammatory exudate from the cervical canal should be removed before taking the sample by placing a dry 2-by-2 inch piece of gauze over the cervix and peeling it away after it absorbs the exudate or by using a dry procto swab or Scopette® swab.
 The excess inflammatory exudate is essentially devoid of diagnostic cellular material and, when present in the sample vial, may yield a slide with little or no diagnostic material present. - The cervix should not be cleaned by washing with saline or it may result in a relatively acellular specimen. - The sample should be obtained before the application of acetic acid.